JSON Formatter

 API Response Debugging

-When querying a REST API or GraphQL endpoint through cURL or Postman, responses are frequently returned as an unformatted block.
+When querying a REST API or GraphQL endpoint through cURL or Postman, responses are returned as an unformatted block.
 Formatting it allows engineers to quickly trace nested array structures.

 Log File Analysis

 Cloud infrastructure (like AWS CloudWatch or Datadog) often dump intricate event logs in heavy JSON format.
-Formatting these logs is essential to identify the root cause of production server crashes.
+Formatting these logs is essential to identify the root cause of server crashes.

 Configuration File Creation

-When creating a settings manifest like a package.json, tsconfig.json, or VS Code workspace config, parsing it here ensures you haven't accidentally missed a trailing comma before pushing code.
+When creating a settings manifest like a package.json, tsconfig.json, or VS Code workspace config, parsing it here ensures you haven't missed a trailing comma before pushing code.

 Key Benefits